How to install PostgreSQL on Ubuntu 24.04 LTS

 • authentication mechanism

-When it comes to the database column you can specify one or just leave it as all.
+For the database column, you can specify one or just leave it as all.
 The same thing can be applied to the user column.

-The default client authentication mechanism in PostgreSQL 16 is scram-sha-256.
-You can switch to md5 or leave it as it is by default.
-Both scram-sha-256 and md5 send the passwords encrypted.
+The default client authentication mechanism in PostgreSQL 18 is scram-sha-256.
+You can switch to MD5 or leave it as it is by default.
+Both scram-sha-256 and MD5 send the passwords encrypted.

-To allow connections from the remote on your PostgreSQL database server you need to specify the ranges of IPs which are allowed to connect to the server, the user or users that are allowed to log into the database management system, and also the databases that the users can access.
+To allow connections from the remote on your PostgreSQL database server you need to specify the ranges of IPs that are allowed to connect to the server, the user or users that are allowed to log into the database management system, and the databases that the users can access.

-For example, if the IP of the client machine is xx.xx.xx.xx you can leave it as a single address or specify the whole range with the CIDR notation below.
+For example, if the IP address of the client machine is xx.xx.xx.xx, you can leave it as a single address or specify the entire range using the CIDR notation below.
+Add the following new line at the end of the pg_hba.conf file:

 host all all xx.xx.xx.xx/24 scram-sha-256

-To limit the connection from outside to a specific user change the above line as below.
+To limit external connections to a specific user, change the above line as follows.

 host all cherryservers xx.xx.xx.xx/24 scram-sha-256

-To limit connection to a specific database format the above configuration like shown below.
+To limit connection to a specific database, format the configuration as shown below.

 host learning cherryservers xx.xx.xx.xx/24 scram-sha-256